proutyio/OSUBathroomRanking/README.md

 Inspiration for this project was RateMyProfessor.
 This site allows the ranking of different bathrooms located on OSU campus.

-Develop for CS340 Database class.
+Developed for CS340 Database class.